jtdLab/dart_counter/README.md

 // TODO share even more around blocs by sharing event handler impl or make base calss that impls some event handlers if tahts possible with darts

-// TODO score detailed inputrow bloc
-// TODO score detailed keyboard bloc

 // TODO double general what to display in input rows input field ???
 // TODO double keyboard bloc
 // TODO double inputrow bloc

-// TODO single keyboard bloc

-// TODO bobs27 keyboard bloc

-// TODO trainig and play servic eshould return not void but bool or smth that indicated the method got performed successfully or not
+// TODO trainig and play service should return not void but bool or smth that indicated the method got performed successfully or not

 !!!!!!! import strucural approach needed who notify who (bloc level) !!!!!!!!!!!!!!!!!
 // TODO input row input changed event never used ??
 // and should it be used and not calc input depeding on icoming dependencies like dart displayer

+// remove input changed handler in some input row blocs

+// TODO impl and rethink double training blocs + ui